wohaco/despace/magellan.md

 **Attitude control and propulsion**

-The spacecraft’s attitude control (orientation) was designed to be three-axis stabilized.
+The spacecraft’s attitude control (orientation) was designed to be three‑axis stabilized.
 Magellan design did not lend itself to spinning, so the resulting propulsion system design had to accommodate the challenging control issues with the large solid rocket motor «Star 48B».
 Due to high thrust, even a 0.5 % SRM alignment error could generate side forces of 445 N. Final conservative estimates of worst‑case side forces resulted in the need for eight 445 N thrusters, two in each quadrant, located out on booms at the maximum radius that the Space Shuttle Orbiter Payload Bay would accommodate (4.4 m diameter).

 |*Parameter of Star 48B*|*Value*|
 |:--|:--|